 * If Europe's farmland all followed organic principles, agricultural emissions could drop by 40-50% by 2050, with plenty to feed the growing populations healthy diets (Soil Association, 2020)

 ** In organic farming, all weed killers are banned.
 A very limtied number of naturally occuring fungicides and insecticides are permitted but their use is severely restricted (Soil Association, 2020)

 Best practice organic agriculture

 Why is organic food and farming important?

 In the face of climate change, rising diet-related ill-health and widespread declines in our wildlife, the need to produce healthy food, cut greenhouse gas emissions and protect wildlife grows more acute by the year.
 The buying decisions we make are a simple but powerful form of action.
-That's why all our products are certified organic - a guarantee that when you buy Pukka you are making a difference to people, plants and planet.
+That is why all our products are certified organic - a guarantee that when you buy Pukka you are making a positive difference to people, plants and planet.

 Pukka and the Soil Association

-We believe in the wonder of organic methods, everything we do – from the fields where our herbs are grown (in sustainably managed certified organic projects), to the organic string we use on our tea bags – has organic principles at the core.
+We know organic farming works.
+Everything we do – from the fields where our herbs are grown to the cotton organic string we use on our tea bags – employs organic farming techniques.

-This means that all of our ingredients are certified to EU organic standards and are traceable back to their origin – not only giving you the reassurance that you are getting the very best quality, but also connecting you – through us – with the growers and the farms on which the plants are grown.
+This means that all our ingredients are certified to EU organic standards and are traceable back to their origin – not only giving you the reassurance that you are getting the very best quality, but also connecting you – through us – with the growers and the farms on which the plants are grown.

-As a result of this passion and drive, we’ve committed to organic certification from the Soil Association, the UK’s founding and leading organic community.
+As a result of this passion and drive, we’ve committed to organic certification from Soil Association Certification, the UK’s first and leading organic certifier.